 InSAR observed crustal deformation in California

-Synthetic aperture radar (SAR) differential interferometry (InSAR) is a widely used technique to measure the relative surface displacements along the radar line of sight (LOS) direction between SAR acquisitions with an accuracy of ~mm to cm level at a fine spatial resolution over a large area.
-With more than two decades of SAR acquisitions over California from multiple past and existing satellite sensors (e.g., C-band ERS-1&2, Envisat and Radarsat-1&2; L-band JERS and ALOS-1&2; X-band TerraSAR-X and Cosmo-SkyMed), extensive InSAR data archives now allow to exploit the large volume of SAR data and obtain InSAR deformation map and time series at much higher spatial resolution (tens to hundreds of meters) with medium temporal sampling.
-The consistent orbital geometries and scenes from ERS-1, 2 and Envisat and temporal overlapping between ERS-2 and Envisat also provides the opportunity to combine them to generate more than 18 years InSAR time series and examine the resolution of steady-state and transient deformation processes at different spatiotemporal scales.
+InSAR is a widely used technique to measure relative surface displacements along the radar line of sight (LOS) direction between synthetic aperture radar (SAR) acquisitions with an accuracy of ~mm to cm level at a fine spatial resolution over a large area.
+With more than two decades of SAR acquisitions over California from multiple past and existing satellite sensors (e.g., C-band ERS-1&2, Envisat and Radarsat-1&2; L-band JERS and ALOS-1&2; X-band TerraSAR-X and Cosmo-SkyMed), extensive InSAR data archives now allow to exploit the large volume of SAR data and obtain InSAR deformation maps and time series at much higher spatial resolution (tens to hundreds of meters) with medium temporal sampling.
+The consistent orbital geometries and scenes from ERS-1, 2 and Envisat and temporal overlap between ERS-2 and Envisat also provides the opportunity to combine them to generate more than 18-year-long InSAR time series and examine the resolution of steady-state and transient deformation processes at different spatiotemporal scales.

-For combined ERS and Envisat time series analysis, we start with the raw SAR data and process them for interferograms using a modified version of JPL/Caltech ROI_PAC software package.
-Major processing steps include topography phase correction based on 2-arc SRTM digital elevation model, baseline reestimation for orbital error correction (when applicable), phase unwrapping, filtering and geocoding.
+For combined ERS and Envisat time series analysis, we start with the raw SAR data and process them for interferograms using a modified version of the JPL/Caltech ROI_PAC software package.
+Major processing steps include topography phase correction based on the 2-arcsecond SRTM digital elevation model, baseline re-estimation for orbital error correction (when applicable), phase unwrapping, filtering and geocoding.
 For the ERS-2 data after 2001 that have Doppler issue due to gyroscope failure, we employ a maximum entropy approach to resolve Doppler ambiguity and identify all usable ERS-2 interferometric pairs to enhance the connectivity between ERS and Envisat in baseline space.
-For Envisat ASAR sensors, we corrected temporally correlated range ramp error due to long-term local oscillator frequency drift by adopting an empirical approach [Marinkovic & Larsen, 2013].
+For the Envisat ASAR sensor, we corrected the temporally correlated range ramp error due to long-term local oscillator frequency drift by adopting an empirical approach [Marinkovic & Larsen, 2013].
 Comparison with GPS shows that such correction works well, reducing RMS error between InSAR and GPS velocities to less than 2mm/yr [Liu et al., 2014].